xlDownxl/SyntheticImageClassifier/README.md

 ### Feature Engineering

-If the model would be trained on terabytes of data, it would likely be possible to learn generalizable signals from color images directly.
+If the model would be trained on terabytes of data, it would likely learn generalizable signals from color images directly.
 However, it would use a lot of training time and compute resources, which can be avoided by feature engineering.

-As we aim to extract characteristic high frequency features, it is much more efficient to train the network on the magnitude of the fourier transformation instead of the raw color image.
+As we aim to detect characteristic high frequency features, I decided to train the classifier on the magnitude of the fourier transformation instead of the raw color image.
 By transforming the image, obvious false signals like the sky brightness are removed, while the important high frequency features are given in an explicit representation.
-To further shift the focus away from the irrelevant semantic content of the image towards generalizable high frequency features, I tried to use a high pass filter on the fourier features that filters out low frequencies.
+To further shift the focus away from the semantic content of the image towards generalizable high frequency features, I tried to use a high pass filter on the fourier features that filters out low frequencies.
 However, I found that the highpass filter (with a randomly chosen threshold of 10 pixels) does not improve the performance, so I omitted the highpass filter in the final model.

 Another preprocessing challenge is the high resolution of the maritime datasets containing full HD resolution images.
 Feeding them directly into the network without resizing is challenging due to GPU memory constraints.
 However, the resizing operation itself could, especially for the real images, remove certain noise patterns that are important for the classification task.
 Hence, I decided to do the training based on random crops of size 640x480 pixels and the testing based on a center crop of the same size.

 ### Training

 - **Model Architecture**: ResNet18
-  - Chosen for its small size and proven capabilities.
+  - Chosen for its small size and easier optimization.

 - **Optimizer**: Adam
   - **Learning Rate**: 0.0001